theoko/giphy-app/README.md

 This will run the app in development mode.
 Your default browser will automatically go to [http://localhost:3000](http://localhost:3000) <br />

-If edits are made, the page will automatically reload and the components will be re-rendered.

 ## Additional Info On App Features

 * Clicking on `MGIFs` on top will bring up a modal with Marvel GIFs